fyneworks/multifile/README.md

 ##Installation

-1. Get the package:
+First, get the package:
-* Download zip from GitHub <a href="https://github.com/fyneworks/star-rating/archive/master.zip"><strong>star-rating.zip</strong></a>
-* Install with bower: `bower install multifile`
+Install with bower: `bower install multifile` or download zip from GitHub <a href="https://github.com/fyneworks/star-rating/archive/master.zip"><strong>star-rating.zip</strong></a>

-2. Invoke the required javascript files to your document, just before the `</html>` tag.
+Then, invoke the required javascript files to your document, just before the `</html>` tag.

-2.1.
 Add [jQuery](https://developers.google.com/speed/libraries/devguide#jquery) to your page.
 We strongly recommend you make use of Google's Hosted Libraries service.
 ```html
 <script src="//ajax.googleapis.com/ajax/libs/jquery/1.11.0/jquery.min.js"></script>
 ```

-2.2.
 Then add the plugin (after jQuery)
 ```html
 <script src="/path/to/plugin/jquery.MultiFile.min.js"></script>
 ```